apblair/DataScienceDemos/README.md

 # DataScienceDemos
-See one, Do one, Teach one
+See one, Do one, Teach one.
+A collection of data science demos for statistics, linear algebra, and machine learning.